LuluLaGlue/Epitech_TaxiDriver/README.md

 ## Brute Force
 &emsp;In order to compare all algorithm with a base line, we wrote a naive bruteforce script to solve the game.
 This script is located in the *Bruteforce/* folder.
 It was able to complete the game *10 000* times with a 100% winrate, a mean number of steps of *146.03* per episode and a mean reward of *-266.43* per episode and did so in *13.44* secondes

+## Monte Carlo

+&emsp;The Monte Carlo Algorithm is a problem solving method that generates suitable random entries and observes a fraction of them obeying some property.
+In our case, the agent will first move randomly and based on the reward outcome of the movements it will update a matrix that will be later used for decision making.
+The matrice is a 2 dimensional dictionnary with 6 entries for each state possible.
+Once the matrice is filled, the agent is considered trained and should be able to take the best decision based on the state at hand.
+This solution can be found in the *MonteCarlo* directory with the following files:
+- ***MC_Train.py***: A python script used to train and save a new dict (or model).
+To run it, use <code>python MC_Train.py</code> with the following possible arguments:
+    + <code>-e</code>: Number of episodes to run during training. **Default**: 25000
+- ***policy.pkl***: The resulting dict stored in a pickle file.
+- ***MC_Play.py***: A python script used to play the Taxi Game based on the previously trained model (***policy.pkl***).
+To run it use <code>python MC_Play.py</code> with the following possible arguments:
+    + <code>-s</code>: Activate Slow Mode.
+    + <code>-r</code> Activate Render.
+    + <code>-l</code>: Set a number of times to play the game.
+    + <code>-h</code>: Display a help message.

+&emsp;This method is on-policy as the model learns from solving the problem (playing the game) and not by observing.
+During training we noticed that it took a lot of episodes for it to begin to show proper results, indeed for *25 000* episodes of training we reached only a *15%* win rate, for *100 000* episodes *65%* win rate and for *100 000* episodes *99.54%* win rate.

 ## Value Iteration Algorithm
 &emsp;One of the first algorithm used for reinforcement learning was the *Value Iteration Algorithm*, its core idea is to calculate the value of each state.
 It loops over all states and possible actions to explore rewards of a given action and calculates the maximum possible action/reward and stores it in a table.
 This solution can be found in the *Value Iteration* directory with the following files:
 - ***VI_Train.py***: A python script used to train and save a new table (or model).
 To run it, use <code>python VI_Train.py</code> with the following possible arguments: